 Make yourself at home in the forty-foot kitchen with four electric ovens, eight electric hobs, combination microwave and full-size double fridge/freezer.
 Raid the two bar fridges for drinks and perch yourselves at the five-stool kitchen island.
 Dump everything in the dishwasher when you’re done.

 Prefer to be spoilt?
-Might we introduce Ananda Hill or Field 2 Fork, Herefordshire chefs happy to cater to house parties on either a heat-and-eat basis or full-blown table service.
+Might we introduce Billy Trigg, Field 2 Fork or Arabella’s Private Dining, all local Herefordshire chefs happy to cater to house parties on either a heat-and-eat basis or full-blown table service.
 Whether it’s a one-off celebration or a fully catered stay, put your feet up with a Prosecco, knowing that things are simmering nicely in the kitchen.

 Eating out as a group?
-Off Grid Gourmet accepts parties up to 20 and even offers ‘waffer-thin mints’ (watch out for explosions).
-Other options include the River Café Glasbury, Chapters restaurant in Hay, Tomatitos tapas and The Stagg in Titley, home of Hereford snails with parsley and chestnuts.
+Off Grid Gourmet or Under the Nut Tree, both a shortish (in a rural sense) drive away, offer unusual and home grown fodder in outdoor sheltered settings.
+Other options include the Chapters in Hay, Tomatitos tapas and Felin Fach Griffin in Brecon or The Stagg in Titley, home of Hereford snails with parsley and chestnuts.

 Smaller parties can get light lunch options at Thursday Market or Hay Deli or Gibbons Butchers and Grocer, fresh local fare with a side order of cinema at Richard Booth’s Café and Cinema roaring fires, mulled wine and honest pub grub at the Bridge in Michaelchurch or Tram Inn Eardisley, or cakes and coffee at Shepherds Parlour and Cafe.
 For posher nosh, you’ll want the upmarket dining of Felin Fach Griffin or The Drawing Room or the Hardwick at Abergavenny.